 Léran and Places to Visit

-Montségur, 20km to the south of Léran, never ceases to impress with its majestic setting.
-The peak was one of the last refuges of the Cathars before they were wiped out by the Catholic Inquistion in 1243.
-Together with Roquefixade, the Cathar mountains offer the most easily accessable peaks in the area.
+In fact, the Lévis-Mirepoix family are connected to much of the history of the area.
+The massive ruins of a second Lévis chateau are nearby at Lagarde.
+And a third Lévis chateau is at the top of Montségur.
+This mountain is 15 km to the south of Léran and never ceases to impress with its majestic setting.
+The peak was one of the last refuges of the Cathars before they were wiped out in 1243 during the Catholic Inquisition.
+Together with Roquefixade, the Cathar mountains offer the most easily accessible peaks in the area.

 Also nearby is Camon, voted one of the prettiest villages in France with its colourful roses and Benedictine Abbey.
 Twelve kilometers to the north is the attractive medieval town of Mirepoix featuring ancient covered walkways, a cathedral and a lively market.

 The nearest wine production is at Limoux (30 mins) and a little further on is Carcassonne with its world famous castle.
 There is a beautiful drive west to Foix which has a museum and a castle that stands out dramatically above the town.